HILELSHIR/MS-Office-And-Windows-VL-Deploy-Tools/README.md

 - Kms activation tool [For Windows Vista to Win 11 / [*] Office 2010 to office 2021]

 **[*]Include Office Retail to Volume Conversion [2016 to 2021 ONLY]**

+# Credit.
+	these scripts are based on hard work from - these great people from the MDL forum. base activation script is taken from abbodi1406 KMS_VL_ALL famous script. the other things, License Converter & more, decided to improve them, to work differently than the original way. so have to re-written them from scratch, and also add Online activation as a backup.